drmatt13/Tiered-API-Access-Manager-IaC/README.md

 ---

 ## Accessing the Application

 The frontend website will be accessible at the `CloudFrontURL` output generated during the deployment process.

 ---

 ## Outputs

 Key outputs from the CloudFormation stack:

 - **CloudFrontURL**: The URL of the deployed frontend website.
-- **ManagedApi**: The URL of the API Gateway with managed API access.
+- **ManagedApiURL**: The URL of the API Gateway with managed API access.
 - **ApiKeyManagerBackendUrl**: Backend URL for the API Key Manager.
 - **UserPoolId**: Cognito User Pool ID.
 - **UserPoolClientId**: Cognito User Pool Client ID.